FRCDashboard/FRCDashboard/README.md

 * [Dustin Spicuzza](https://github.com/virtuald) leads the [RobotPy](https://github.com/robotpy) project mentored team 1418 through much of FRC Dashboard's genesis.

 ## Modifying
-FRC Dashboard is designed to be modified for your team's purposes, but we have some restrictions we'd like you to follow when using this software.
+FRC Dashboard is designed to be modified for your team's purposes, so you're allowed to do whatever you think is best for you.
+However, it would be good if you could fork this repository or copy it to another.
+This will allow you to easily pull updates when they occur, and if you fork it it helps us tell who's using it.

-We'd like if you fork this repository to your team's organization (or wherever else you like) if you plan to use GitHub for development.
-This will allow us to be informed about who's using the software and will help you to easily apply updates should we issue them.
-You don't HAVE to do this, but we'd much prefer it to other methods, like copying the repository contents to your own.

 This software is licensed under the MIT license.
-Basically, modify as much as you like, as long as you give credit to the [original source](https://github.com/FRCDashboard/FRCDashboard) and don't hold us accountable for anything.
+Basically, modify as much as you like, as long as you give credit where it's due and don't hold us accountable for anything.
 More information in `LICENSE`.